samsquire/user-urls/README.md

 # Examples

-In a code IDE where you have the mouse cursor in a definitive position, such as the following where my cursor in inside the `index` method of a Spring boot controller:
+In a code IDE where you have the mouse cursor in a definitive position, such as in a spring boot controller method:

 ```
 package hello;